Purity of Heart

 Oil painting on canvas, Purity of Heart by Pompeo Girolamo Batoni (Lucca 1708 – Rome 1787), signed (on base of table), lower right (on sphinx-fronted support) P. B. 1752.
-Personification of the sixth Beatitude, 'Blessed are the pure in heart; for they shall see God' as related in the Bible: Matthew, V: 8.
+A personification of the sixth Beatitude, 'Blessed are the pure in heart; for they shall see God' as related in the Bible: Matthew, V: 8.
 A girl seated, three-quarter length, wearing a white dress and cloak and holding a dove; her left arm is resting on a green marble topped console with caryatid support.
 The lily symbolises purity, the dove is the Christian symbol of the Holy Ghost.
 The meaning of the Sphinx under the table is unclear, except that they were thought to have been witnesses of the Incarnation.
-With its pendant, Meekness (P/129), perhaps commissioned by, or given to, Sir Matthew's brother, the Rev. Utrick Fetherstonhaugh, who was a member of the party in Rome.
+With its pendant, Meekness, NT 138294, perhaps commissioned by, or given to, Sir Matthew's brother, the Reverend Utrick Fetherstonhaugh, who was a member of the party in Rome.